Japan Gold (CVE:JG) Stock Price Up 31.6% – Time to Buy?

 Japan Gold Corp.
-(CVE:JG – Get Free Report) shares were up 31.6% during trading on Wednesday .
+(CVE:JG – Get Free Report)’s stock price was up 31.6% during trading on Wednesday .
 The company traded as high as C$0.13 and last traded at C$0.13.
-Approximately 368,025 shares were traded during mid-day trading, an increase of 208% from the average daily volume of 119,428 shares.
+Approximately 368,025 shares traded hands during trading, an increase of 208% from the average daily volume of 119,428 shares.
 The stock had previously closed at C$0.10.

 Japan Gold Company Profile